mladen/practicing-python/README.md

     >> + All threads within a process share the same memory
     >> + Lightweight
     >> + Starting a thread is faster than starting a process
-    >> + Great for I/O-bound tasks (like talking to a hard drive, a network connection, a database)
+    >> + Great for I/O-bound tasks (When our program has to talk to slow devices like talking to a hard drive, a network connection, a database...our program can use the time waiting for these devices and then intelligently switch to another thread to do something else).
     >
     >> Disadvantages of threads:
     >> - Threading is limited by GIL: Only one thread can execute Python code at once (even on a multi-core processor) so there is no actual parallelism
-    >> - No effect for CPU-bound tasks (like math calculations, image and video processing etc.)
+    >> - NOTE: No effect for CPU-bound tasks (like math calculations, image and video processing etc.) because of GIL
     >> - Not interruptible/killable
-    >> - Careful with race conditions
+    >> - Careful with race conditions (when two or more threads try to modify the same variable at the same time - this can cause unexpected behavior, bugs or crashes)
     >
     > DEFINITION: GIL (Global Interpreter Lock): A lock that allows only one thread at a time to execute in Python (even on a multi-core processor)
     >> - It is needed because CPython (the reference implementation of Python) is not thread-safe. -> That means that multiple threads can't execute Python bytecodes at once.